Hhorowitz734/C-Equation-Parser/README.md

 ### Step 5: Running the Application

-After successfully building the project and passing the tests, you can run the EquationParser application:
+After successfully building the project and passing the tests, you can run the EquationParser application after updating your equation in the main.c.

 ```bash
 ./equationparser